ibm-cloud-docs/openshift/ts-storage/ts-storage-debug-ocs.md

     ```
     {:pre}

-1. List the OCS pods in the `kube-system` namespace and verify that they are `Running.`
+1. List the ODF pods in the `kube-system` namespace and verify that they are `Running.`
     ```sh
     oc get pods -n kube-system
     ```